White woman in sweater, headset in online class with popcorn, croissant snacks

 2. Online elective classes

 For high school students being homeschooled, online elective classes are pretty much a necessary staple.
-But I’m not talking about just any elective class; it has to be a class on a subject you’re passionate about, and there has to be other students who you’re able to interact with.
-A couple years ago, I took a writing class from a website called Brave Writer and, believe it or not, the connections I formed in that class are still with me today.
+But I’m not talking about just any elective class; it has to be a class on a subject you’re passionate about, and there have to be other students who you’re able to interact with.
+A couple of years ago, I took a writing class from a website called Brave Writer, and, believe it or not, the connections I formed in that class are still with me today.
 In the first few weeks after the class came to an end, we joined a small group chat with about four students and only talked about writing.
 Now we’ve all connected individually, and I consider them my go-to friends when I need help with a pros/cons list for a college I’m researching or just want someone to vent to.
 Taking a similar class can be a great way for you to stack up some peer relationships just like this.

 3. Community college classes